opencog/atomspace/Design-Notes.md

           (Type 'Predicate)
           (SexNode "input")))
 ```
-### Homotpy engines
+### Homotopy engines
 Two remarks:
 * None of this blabber about sections and signature really matters until
   we have some assembly engine in place.
 The above are examples of the
-  type specifications that the assembly engnine would need to work with,
+  type specifications that the assembly engine would need to work with,
   but only experimental experience can hone the details.
 * The malleability and flexibility (and thus, uncertainty) of the
   representation is a central feature of such axiomatic systems.
 That is,
-  there are homotpic representations of any given structure, and there
+  there are homotopic representations of any given structure, and there
-  are homotopic deformantions that preserve the semantics.
+  are homotopic deformations that preserve the semantics.
 From the
   distance, it seems that many different kinds of representations are
   adequate.
 Any one can do.
 * We do not have a homotopy engine: a system for transforming one kind